ScryptoNoob/Glossary-of-Acronyms-Definitions/AML and KYC Glossary.md

 Civil penalties that may be issued to reporting entities by FINTRAC for non-compliance with the PCMLTFA and related regulations.

 http://www.fintrac-canafe.gc.ca/pen/2-eng.asp

+## Agent or Mandatary

+A individual or entity that a regulated entity may rely on to provide services on its behalf including client identification.
+A written agreement is required to ensure the responsibilities are clearly stated.

 ## AMF